-JSON Schema draft 2019-09 introduced the idea of vocabularies to enable some spec support for custom keywords.
+JSON Schema drafts 2019-09 and 2020-12 define the idea of vocabularies to enable some spec support for custom keywords.

 A vocabulary is just a collection of keywords.
 It will be identified by a URI and should have an associated specification that describes the function of each of the keywords.
 There may also be an associated meta-schema.